 More commonly known as TB, tuberculosis is a bacterial infection that is spread through the air.
 Most TB infections start in the lungs, so when someone with the disease coughs or speaks, the bacteria can enter the air and be inhaled by people nearby.
 It settles in the lungs, where it can grow and move through the blood to other parts of the body.
 Without treatment, TB can be fatal.

 However, not everyone who becomes infected develops the disease right away or at all.

-“In some cases, the immune system fights the infection; instead of becoming sick with TB, these people have what is known as latent TB infection (LTBI),” says Zhaoyi Qin, MD, an internal medicine physician at Scripps Clinic Torrey Pines.
+“In some cases, the immune system fights the infection.
+Instead of becoming sick with TB, these people have what is known as latent TB infection (LTBI),” says Zhaoyi Qin, MD, an internal medicine physician at Scripps Clinic Torrey Pines.
 “This means they have the bacteria in their bodies, but do not have active TB.”

 People with LTBI don’t feel sick, nor can they spread the disease to others.
-Nevertheless, if their latent infection is not treated, they may develop TB in the future — especially if they have an HIV infection or a weakened immune system.
+But, if their latent infection is not treated, they may develop TB in the future — especially if they have an HIV infection or a weakened immune system.

 “Testing is recommended, if not required, before starting a new job, transferring to a different school or volunteering,” says Dr. Qin.
 “Testing is especially important in schools, health care environments and other places where the risk of TB is increased because of close contact between people who may be ill or have weak immune systems.”

 Two types of tests are used to detect TB in the body:

 For the TB skin test, a liquid called tuberculin is injected into the skin of the forearm.
 Within two or three days, a health care professional checks the injection site for a bump or raised area that can indicate infection with the TB bacteria.

 A blood test can detect TB bacteria.
 The test measures how strong a person’s immune system reacts to TB bacteria by testing the person’s blood in a laboratory.